grantwinney/blog/content/posts/learn/_csharp/csharp-null-conditional-and-null-coalescing-operators/index.md

 ## Null Coalescing operator

-Using the null coalescing operator with the null conditional gives you even more power, but it's still concise enough for a single line.
+Using the null coalescing operator (which we've had for a long time) in tandem with the null conditional operator gives you even more power, but it's still concise enough for a single line.
 It lets you define what the default value should be when a value is null.

 For example, you can replace this:

 ```csharp
 string companyName;